ericjaeminjoo/we-eat/README.md

 3. Set up fake data by running `knex seed:run` in terminal.
 4. Sign up for a Twilio account and Get an Twilio phone number.
 5. Install `npm twilio` and `npm ngrok` to send and receive sms notifications.
-6. Use the Account Sid and Authentification Token provided by Twilio to setup the api with the server
+6. Use the Account Sid and Authentification Token provided by Twilio to setup the api with the server.
 7. Run the server: `npm run local`.
 8. Visit `http://localhost:8080/`.

-The restaurant can see the ongoing orders at `http://localhost:8080/orders.html` and then click the ready button to notify the client.
+The restaurant can see the ongoing orders by going to `http://localhost:8080/orders.html` and then click the ready button to notify the client.

 ## Dependencies